-A port-wine stain is a type of birthmark that got its name because it looks like maroon wine was spilled or splashed on the skin.
+A port-wine stain is a type of birthmark.
+It got its name because it looks like maroon wine was spilled or splashed on the skin.
 Though they often start out looking pink at birth, port-wine stains tend to become darker (usually reddish-purple or dark red) as kids grow.

-Port-wine stains (also known as nevus flammeus) can be anywhere on the body but most commonly are found on the face, neck, scalp, arms, or legs.
-They can be any size, and usually grow in proportion with a child.
+Port-wine stains (also known as nevus flammeus) can be anywhere on the body, but most commonly are on the face, neck, scalp, arms, or legs.
+They can be any size, and usually grow in proportion as a child grows.

 For most kids, port-wine stains are no big deal — they're just part of who they are.
-And some port-wine stains are barely noticeable, especially when they're located somewhere other than the face.
+And some port-wine stains are barely noticeable, especially when they're not on the face.

 But port-wine stains often get darker and can sometimes become disfiguring and embarrassing for children.
 Port-wine stains (especially on the face) can make kids feel self-conscious, particularly during the already challenging preteen and teen years, when kids are often more interested in blending in than standing out.

-Your doctor can sometimes tell if it's a port-wine stain by looking at your child's skin.
-Port-wine stains are usually nothing more than a harmless birthmark that doesn't cause any problems or pain.
-However, they're sometimes (though very rarely) a sign of other medical conditions.
+Doctors can sometimes tell if it's a port-wine stain by looking at a child's skin.
+Port-wine stains usually are nothing more than a harmless birthmark and don't cause problems or pain.
+Rarely, though, they're a sign of other medical conditions.

-For example, port-wine stains on or near the eye or on the forehead need to be monitored.
-That's because they may be associated with a sort of "stain on the brain" (a very uncommon neurological disorder called Sturge-Weber syndrome that causes problems like seizures, developmental delays, and learning disabilities).
-Stains on the eyelids may also lead to glaucoma — increased pressure inside the eye that can affect vision and lead to blindness if left untreated.
+For example, doctors will monitor port-wine stains on or near the eye or on the forehead.
+That's because they may be linked to a rare neurological disorder called Sturge-Weber syndrome that causes problems like seizures, developmental delays, and learning disabilities.
+Stains on the eyelids may also lead to glaucoma — increased pressure inside the eye that can affect vision and lead to blindness if it's not treated.